 Imagine a world where innovation has removed animals from our food supply chain.
 This is the future CPT Capital invests in.

 CPT Capital, the investment arm of Jeremy Coller’s family office, backs creative businesses that develop groundbreaking replacements for animal products.
 The firm supports innovators focused on plant-based protein, cell-based meat, and recombinant proteins, from seed stage to sale, IPO, and longer-term.
-CPT Capital’s portfolio currently includes more than 35 companies, including Beyond Meat, Impossible Foods, Memphis Meats, Perfect Day, and Good Catch.
+CPT Capital’s portfolio currently includes more than 35 companies, including Beyond Meat, Impossible Foods, UPSIDE Foods, Perfect Day, and Good Catch.

 We’re honored to count CPT Capital among the generous sponsors of next week’s Good Food Conference, where two experts from their team will speak.
 Investment director Costa Yiannoulis has overseen the handling and expansion of their food and materials tech portfolio.
 At the Good Food Conference, he will discuss how investors are accelerating the plant-based and cell-based industries.
 Investment associate Rosie Wardle will join a panel exploring how animal-free foods can help mitigate the environmental and public health risks of the global agricultural system.